 Praised as “a musician with great poetic phrasing and poised lyrical nature”-The Columbian, 23 year-old pianist Eloise Kim is a 2014 Jack Kent Cooke Foundation Graduate Arts Award Recipient, one of only 20 artists in the United States to receive this award of $50,000 scholarship annually for graduate studies.
 Kim received her Bachelor of Music at The Colburn Conservatory and now pursues her Master's of Music at the Manhattan School of Music studying with Andre-Michel Schub.

-Eloise Kim has had numerous award recognitions, including grand-prize winner of the Pinault International Piano Competition, which allowed her to perform at Carnegie Weill Recital Hall only at the age of 11, semi-finalist of the Gina Bachauer International Junior Piano Competition, and the youngest finalist of the New York International Piano Competition.
-Kim has won top prizes in Lennox, Kingsville, WPPC (dedicated to Leon Fleisher), and Jefferson Young Artists international piano competitions.
-Kim was also a finalist of the International Chamber Music Ensemble Competition as the Kim-Garbot Duo and together performed at Carnegie Weill Recital Hall.
+Eloise Kim has had numerous award recognitions, including grand-prize of the Pinault International Piano Competition where she had her Carnegie Weill Recital Hall debut at age 11, semi-finalist of the Gina Bachauer International Piano Competition, and finalist of the New York International Piano Competition.
+Kim won top prizes in the Lennox, Kingsville, WPPC (dedicated to Leon Fleisher), and Jefferson Young Artists International piano competitions.
+She was one of the six finalist groups of the International Chamber Music Ensemble Competition where the Kim-Garbot Duo made their first debut at Carnegie Weill Recital Hall.

 She has been a scholarship recipient of the Chopin National Foundation of the United States, featured young artist at Chamber Music Northwest, and a recipient of the Beaux Arts Society Award in Portland, Oregon.